-Butalbital, acetaminophen, caffeine, and codeine may cause serious allergic reactions, including anaphylaxis or certain skin conditions (eg, Stevens-Johnson syndrome).
-These reactions can be life-threatening and require immediate medical attention.
-Call your doctor right away if you have a rash, itching, blistering, peeling, or loosening of the skin, fever or chills, trouble breathing or swallowing, or any swelling of your hands, face, mouth, or throat while you are using butalbital, acetaminophen, caffeine, and codeine.
+Butalbital, acetaminophen, caffeine, and codeine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have a cough, dizziness, fast heartbeat, hives, rash, itching, puffiness or swelling of the eyelids, or around the eyes, face, lips, or tongue, tightness in the chest, trouble breathing or swallowing, or unusual tiredness or weakness while you are using butalbital, acetaminophen, caffeine, and codeine.

 Check the labels of all nonprescription (over-the-counter [OTC]) or prescription medicines you now take.
 If any contain a barbiturate, acetaminophen, caffeine, or codeine, check with your doctor.
 Taking them together with butalbital, acetaminophen, caffeine, and codeine may cause an overdose.